themosis/documentation/controllers.md

 ### Naming resource route parameters

-By default, `Route::resource` will create the route parameters for your resource routes based on the "singularized" version of the resource name.
-You can easily override this on a per resource basis by using the `parameters()` method.
+By default, `Route::resource` will create the route parameters for your resource routes based on the "singular" version of the resource name.
+You can easily override this on a per-resource basis by using the `parameters()` method.
 The array passed into the `parameters()` method should be an associative array of resource names and parameter names:

 ```php
 Route::resource('posts', 'PostController')->parameters([